 We rely heavily on trade secrets and confidentiality agreements to protect our unpatentedknow-how, technology, and other proprietary information, and to maintain our competitive position.
 However, trade secrets and know-how can be difficult to protect.
 We seek to protect these trade secrets and other proprietary technology, in part, by entering into non-disclosure and confidentiality agreements with parties who have access to them, such as our employees, consultants, and other third parties, including suppliers and other partners.
-However, we cannot guarantee that we have entered into such agreements with each party that has or may have had access to our proprietary information, know-how, and trade secrets.
+However, we can ugarantee that we have entered into such agreements with each party that has or may have had access to our proprietary information, know-how, and trade secrets.
 Moreover, no assurance can be given that these agreements will be effective in controlling access to, distribution, use, misuse, misappropriation, reverse engineering, or disclosure of our proprietary information, know-how, and trade secrets.
-Further, these agreements may not prevent our competitors from independently developing technologies that are substantially equivalent or superior to our products and platform capabilities.
-These agreements may be breached, and we may not have adequate remedies for any such breach.
-For example, past employees have sought to misappropriate source code relevant to certain of our products.
-While we have taken steps to enjoin misappropriation that we are aware of, such steps may not ultimately be successful and we may not be aware of all such misappropriation.
-Any of the foregoing could adversely impact our business, financial condition, and results of operations.
+Moreover, no assurance can be given that these agreements will be effective in controlling access to, distribution, use, misuse, misappropriation, reverse engineering, or disclosure of our proprietary information, know-how, and trade secrets.
+Moreover, no assurance can be given that these agreements will be completely information, know-how, and trade secrets.
+Moreover, no assurance can be given that these agreements will be completely information, know-how, and trade secrets.
+Moreover, no assurance can be given that these agreements will be engineering or disclosure of under the proprietary information, know-how, and trade secrets.
+Moreover, no assurance can be given that these agreements will be engineering or disclosure of under the proprietary information, know-how, and trade secrets.
+Moreover, no assurance can be given that the agreements will be adverted to the proprietary information, know-how, and trade secrets.
+Moreover, no assurance can be given that the agreement will be adverted to the proprietary information, know-how, and trade secrets.
+Moreover, no assurance